Beowulf Mining: Kallak

 In 2013, Jokkmokk Iron Mines applied for a permit for Kallak to start a 103 ha open-cast mine with a production of 10 million tons of iron ore per year and a 14-year operating time.
 The impacted area, e.g. by roads, the building process and the residuals of the mining is estimated to be up to 1500 ha.
 The licensing authority Länsstyrelsen Norrbotten refused to grant the permit in 2017 finally, citing the serious consequences for indigenous reindeer herding, as the mine divides pasture areas and migration routes.
 This means that there is a risk for local reindeer herders that it will become impossible to keep reindeers.
 This contrasts with the opinion of the state authority Bergstaten, which considers the granting of the licence to be legal.
 As a consequence of the different views of the two authorities, the decision lies with the Swedish government.
 The Swedish Greens used to be the force holding back the Kallak project.
-However, as they left the governmental coalition in late 2021, the allowance for minning project started to be reconsidered, with Swedish prime minister Magdalena Andersson expressing the opinion that Sweden needs more mines.
+However, as they left the governmental coalition in late 2021, the allowance for mining project started to be reconsidered, with Swedish prime minister Magdalena Andersson expressing the opinion that Sweden needs more mines.
 In February 2022 advisors of the U.N.
 Human Rights Council and protests opposing it were held by local Saami population backed by Greta Thunberg.
-Despite the resistance, the mine got governmental approval on March 22nd 2022.
+Despite the resistance, the mine got governmental approval on March 22, 2022.
 The approval included a list of conditions that the mining project needs to meet before it starts and it still has to win the approval of the Swedish environmental court.

 One issue in the conflict is lack of Sami ownership of the land and a lack of protection of their indigenous rights; Sweden, unlike Norway, has not signed on to an international treaty protecting those rights.
 The Sami Parliament of Sweden responded to the Kallak project in August 2013 with a statement against further exploitation of Sápmi (Lapland) for mineral extraction.
 Beowulf Mining has been ranked as one of the worst oil, gas, and mining companies on indigenous rights and resource extraction in the Arctic.